folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/folio_setup.md

 15) Deploy create-email Workload as *Job* – built from our custom Docker container with scripts - with tamu-tenant-config Secret.
 16) Scale up Okapi pods to 3 (for HA) using Rancher 2.x + button.
 17) Add Ingresses and their Nginx annotations under Load Balancing for Okapi and Stripes using your URLs for `/` and `/_/` paths.
-18) *Future Folio post-install tenant configuration documentation regarding the edge user and permissions, patron groups for system and tenant admin users, timezone and plugin selection, and securing Okapi here.*
+18) FOLIO post-install tenant configuration regarding the edge user, permissions, patron groups for system and tenant admin users, timezone and plugin selection, and securing Okapi.
-19) *Future Folio post-install LDP deployment documentation using mod-ldp files here.*
+19) Set up the LDP and configure it for FOLIO UI access.

 ### Cluster Service Accounts Notes